snyk-labs/VSCode-Instant-markdown-vuln/README.md

 ## Requisites
 - Ngrok installed
 - PHP installed
-- VSCode with Instant Markdown 1.4.6 extension installed
+- VSCode with Instant Markdown 1.4.6 extension installed (either in a VM or in local, be ye warned with this vuln ext installed locally)

 ## Getting Started
 Theres 2 main elements to setting this up, The attacker which will use ngrok to serve a locally running website using Ngrok while the target will use VSCode with an extension that has our known exploit.
 The goal here is to demonstrate how an attacker can use VSCode to do a file traversal to remotely gain a file from the target.